benjaminLevinson/benjaminLevinson.github.io/content/articles/solaris-and-llms.md

 As the camera zooms out, we see that all of this has taken place on an island in the ocean of Solaris.
 Solaris has created an imperfect copy of the world Kelvin wishes still existed, and Kelvin has decided to live in its mirage.
 Will we?

-If you'd like to watch the ending of Solaris, watch this video.
+If you'd like to watch the ending of Solaris, see this video.
 {{< youtube voc5Ofbglto >}}